Hamiltonian Monte Carlo with Energy Conserving Subsampling: Introduction

-Our article speeds up computation by using subsets of the data to estimate both the dynamics and the subsequent MH correction performed when deciding to accept a proposal.
-More precisely, we propose a HMC-within-Gibbs that alternates sampling (i) small subsets of data and (ii) target variables, where the latter update is performed by HMC with a dynamics estimated using the subset from (i), and the corresponding MH correction uses the estimate of the likelihood based on the same subset.
-The acceptance decision in (i) and the choice of likelihood estimator gives us a marginal target distribution for $\theta$ which is within $O(m^{-2})$ of $\pi(\theta)$, where $m$ is the subsample size.
-Moreover, we present an alternative unbiased approach which allows us to compute expectations of any function of the parameters without bias.
+Our article speeds up computation by using subsets of the data to compute both the dynamics and the subsequent MH correction performed when deciding to accept a proposal.
+More precisely, we propose a HMC-within-Gibbs algorithm that alternates i) sampling small subsets of data using a pseudo-marginal step and ii) sampling parameters using the HMC dynamics and the MH correction based on the current subset of the data.
+We will here focus on HMC algorithms where the Hamiltonian dynamics are used to generate a proposal which is subsequently accepted or rejected using a MH step, which we refer to as HMC.
+Extensions to other HMC algorithms that utilize the entire trajectory generated by the dynamics \citep{hoffman2014no,betancourt2017conceptual} are interesting future research direction discussed in Section \ref{sec:Conclusions}.

-The paper is organized as follows.
-Section \ref{sec:previous_research} reviews previous research, with a special emphasis on previous literature that discusses the incompatibility of data subsampling and Hamiltonian Monte Carlo.
-Section \ref{sec:Methodology} presents our methodology and argues that it circumvents this apparent incompatibility.
-Finally, Section \ref{sec:Application} demonstrates the usefulness of the method by estimating a high-dimensional non-linear spline model in a firm bankruptcy application and documents a dramatic improvement over the standard HMC algorithm without subsampling.